aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-1.md

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this lab, you will be able to provision Azure relational database services

-- Provision a database service on Azure

 ## Architecture Diagram

  ![](../images/sc900module1.png)